leslliesayrus/pricing_prediction_cars/README.md

 # -pricing_prediction_cars

-It was developed two different models for the prediction of price cars from Poland.
+It was developed two different models for the prediction \nof price cars from Poland.

 The dataset is available from Kaggle: https://www.kaggle.com/datasets/aleksandrglotov/car-prices-poland